Metadata Factsheet

 PARC-connectedness

 The existing global implementation of PARC-connectedness generates results using two spatial grids covering the entire terrestrial surface of the planet at the same resolution as for PARC-representativeness.
 The first grid records the proportion of each cell included within protected areas – i.e. 0 if none of the cell is protected, 1 if all of the cell is protected, and a proportion between 0 and 1 if only part of the cell is protected.
-The second grid records the proportion of each cell estimated to be covered by primary vegetation (see ‘Data sources’ below for details of this layer).
-As noted above, under ‘Definition’, the involvement of primary-vegetation data should be considered as optional for application of PARC-connectedness to post-2020 GBF reporting – i.e. if need be, the index can be readily generated to reflect connectedness between protected cells alone, without any consideration of connectedness to unprotected primary vegetation.
+The second grid records the proportion of each cell estimated to be covered by primary (intact natural) vegetation (see ‘Data sources’ below for details of this layer).

-The connectedness of each protected cell (value > 0 in the protected-area grid) to other protected cells, and (if considered relevant) to cells containing primary vegetation in the surrounding non-protected landscape, is scored using the cost-benefit analysis (CBA) technique described by Drielsma et al (2007).
+The connectedness of each protected cell (value > 0 in the protected-area grid) to other protected cells, or to unprotected cells containing primary vegetation in the surrounding non-protected landscape, is scored using the cost-benefit analysis (CBA) technique described by Drielsma et al (2007).
 This raster-based technique, developed originally to analyse the connectedness of habitat for individual species, is founded on well- established principles of meta-population ecology.

 To derive PARC-connectedness using the CBA technique each cell within a 500km radius (consistent with Santini et al 2015) of the protected cell of interest is first assigned a ‘benefit’ value, representing the proportion of that cell included in protected areas or covered by primary vegetation (outside protected areas).
 Each cell in the surrounding landscape is also assigned a ‘cost’ value, indicating permeability to dispersal through that cell, scaled from 0.1 for cells with no protection or primary vegetation through to 1.0 for cells fully protected or covered by primary vegetation.